 Why does the number of charts requested for review vary so often?

-Each month the number of cases generated for both PBO and CBO is determined by the information in KIDS Plus.
-Ideally, the KIDS Plus record for each child correlates exactly with the provider record.
-However, inaccuracies or delays in getting data into KIDS Plus increase the likelihood that fully immunized children will be selected for PBO and/or CBO.
+Each month the number of cases generated for both PBO and CBO is determined by the information in KIDS Plus IIS.
+Ideally, the KIDS Plus IIS record for each child correlates exactly with the provider record.
+However, inaccuracies or delays in getting data into KIDS Plus IIS increase the likelihood that fully immunized children will be selected for PBO and/or CBO.